3 days in Toronto: what to do?

 - As an option, you can also choose to live an extraordinary experience by flying over Niagara Falls in a helicopter!!!

-To book this excursion, click on the green link below:
+To book this excursion, click on the link below:

 Book my excursion now!

-You now know how to visit Toronto in 3 days but you still have one question to solve: your accommodation.
+You now know how to organize 3 days Toronto itinerary but you still have one question to solve: your accommodation.

 To be honest with you, it’s not necessarily super easy to find a hotel offering good value for money in Toronto, which is why I’ve already prepared a small selection of the best hotels for you according to your budget.